 You will need a pot, a bucket, or a cooler large enough to hold your turkey and the brine, along with some ice.
 I use a large cooler, or a five gallon bucket that I bought at Home Depot, or if my turkey is small, a large Dutch-Oven or stock pot, but any clean container that is okay for food handling will work.
 Note that your turkey may not fully submerge in the brine, and so it will need to be flipped over half way through brining, so your brining container will need to be large enough to allow that.

 You will want to brine your turkey for 4 to 12 hours.
-I like to brine my turkey overnight and remove it from the brine on the morning of the day I plan to cook it.
-This gives me the opportunity to allow my turkey to dry thoroughly, which helps to produce a nice crisp skin.
+I like to brine my turkey overnight and remove it from the brine on the evening before I plan to cook it.
+This gives me the opportunity to allow the turkey skin to dry thoroughly, which helps to produce a nicely browned crisp skin.
+Just let your turkey sit uncovered in your refrigerator until you are ready to roast it.
 Note that if you let your turkey soak in the brine too long, it will absorb more salt, this recipe adjusts for that.